-During this unit pupils will become aware of the work of such artists as George Seurat and other artists known for their Impressionist work.
+During this unit pupils will become aware of the work of artists such as George Seurat and other known for their Impressionist work.
 We will study how their use of mark making and colour sets their work apart from that of others.
-Pupils will conduct a series of technique building tasks aimed at developing their skills in this interesting and exciting genre of art.
+Pupils will conduct a series of technique building tasks, aimed at developing their skills in this interesting and exciting genre of art.

 Masks have long been part of cultures from around the world.
-During this project pupils will investigate and compare masks from various locations and learn about their significance visually and culturally.
-A series of original designs will then be made taking world masks as inspiration, before pupils then realise a final piece using newly acquired 3D modelling skills.
+During this project pupils will investigate and compare masks from various locations and learn about their significance, visually and culturally.
+A series of original designs will then be made, taking world masks as inspiration, before pupils then create a final piece using newly acquired 3D modelling skills.

 During year 8, the following topics are covered: